-Agencies that only received PAYGO funding in FY 2021 are proposed to maintain their same funding levels.
+Agencies that only received PAYGO funding in FY 2021 will maintain their same funding levels.

 Federal & PAYGO Funds

 • The DreamKey Partners (formally Charlotte Mecklenburg Housing Partnership), which receives both PAYGO and federal grant funds will be funded at a reduced level compared to FY 2021.